United States of America Travel

 However, depending on where you are within the country or various cities, you may also encounter other languages spoken as well.
 After English, Spanish is the most commonly spoken language in the United States.
 Believe it or not, with 41 million Spanish speakers across the country, the United States has the second-highest population of Spanish speakers in the world.

-Some of the other languages you will hear spoken in the United States include Chinese (Madarin, Cantonese, Hokkien, and more), Tagalog (Filipino), Vietnamese, French and French Creole, Arabic, Korean, Russian, and German.
+Some of the other languages you will hear spoken in the United States include Chinese (Mandarin, Cantonese, Hokkien, and more), Tagalog (Filipino), Vietnamese, French and French Creole, Arabic, Korean, Russian, and German.
 In addition to English and Spanish, these other languages round out the Top 10 languages spoken in the United States.

 Currency

 The recognized currency in the United States of America is the US Dollar ($).
-Common denomination of the US currency include the $1, $5, $10, $20, $50, and $100 bill.
+Common denominations of the US currency include the $1, $5, $10, $20, $50, and $100 bills.
 Most ATM machines (cash machines) will dispense currency in combinations of $10, $20, $50, and $100 bills.

 In addition, you may also receive change in the form of coins when making purchases with US Dollars.
 The common denominations of US coins include the Penny ($0.01), Nickel ($0.05), Dime ($0.10), and Quarter ($0.25).